prominenceai/deepstream-services-library/docs/overview.md

 ```

-**Create a Remuxer and add the Branches to it**
+**Create a Remuxer and add the Branches**

-With the Inference Branches setup, we can now create the Remuxer Component and the Branches to be connected to specific streams.
+We can now create the Remuxer Component and the Branches to be connected to specific streams.
 ```python
 # New Remuxer component to implement the selective parallel inference
 retval = dsl_remuxer_new('remuxer')